|

 own rhythm.
 The key point is to observe the effect of the resonance of the

-words, the gaps in-between the words, and the background space from where the
+words, and the gaps in-between the words, and the background space from where the

 words are coming.
-Doing so unfolds the deepest meaning of the words.
+This allows us to unfold the deepest meaning of the words.

 English affirmations: